babasaraki/iandow.github.io/_posts/2017-07-12-Tensor_Chicken.md

 # Testing the model

-To test the model, I ran commands like the following one to verift that it produced sensible labels for images of my nesting box:
+To test the model, I ran commands like the following one to verify that it produced sensible labels for images of my nesting box:

 {% highlight bash %}
 python3 /home/pi/tf_files/label_image-chickens.py test_image.png